 - NRV Planning District Commission

-Aging in Place Leadership Team activities have included:
+Key Resources developed by the Aging in Place Leadership Team include:

 HOME MATTERS – LIFESPAN FRIENDLY HOMES, NEIGHBORHOODS, AND COMMUNITIES: DESIGN STRATEGIES AND IMPLEMENTATION GUIDEBOOK FOR THE NEW RIVER VALLEY